ginvoicing/cli/CONTRIBUTING.md

 1. `npm install` to install the dev tools.
 1. `npm run bootstrap` (will install package dependencies and link packages together)
-1. Optionally `npm run link` to make `ionic` and other bin files point to your dev CLI.
+1. Optionally `npm run link` to make `gi` and other bin files point to your dev CLI.
 1. `npm run watch` will spin up TypeScript watch scripts for all packages.
 1. TypeScript source files are in `packages/**/src`.